 I am at work on a new monograph on mental health and modern literature.
 Focused on psychopathology in the first half of the twentieth century, the project explores how narrative form unsettles clinical definitions of illness.
-Here, digital text analysis and data visualization help me to rethink the cultural politics at work in biological schemas of health and illness and to highlight the stumbling blocks of interpretive practices shared by the sciences and the arts.
+Here, digital text analysis and data visualization help me to rethink the cultural politics at work in biological schemas of health and illness, while also helping me to highlight the stumbling blocks of interpretive practices shared by the sciences and the arts.

 The first article from this study, published in Arizona Quarterly, focuses on a condition that appeared in 1910: initially a psychotic symptom of schizophrenia, “ambivalence” soon became a mainstream neurosis associated with young women and homosexuals.
 Yet by the late 1920s, ambivalence also described an aesthetic value associated with masculine intelligence.
 I analyze the gendered contradictions of this psychosocial history in Edith Wharton’s Twilight Sleep (1927) and F. Scott Fitzgerald’s Tender Is The Night (1934).